-The Separate Financial Statements are the basis for the distribution of dividends and other appropriations by the Shareholders.
-The Consolidated Financial Statements are presented at the Shareholders' Meeting, for informational purposes only.
+The Annual Separate Financial Statements are the basis for the distribution of dividends and other appropriations by the Shareholders.
+The Consolidated Financial Statements at the end of the year are presented at the Shareholders' Meeting, for informational purposes only.

 Consolidation of companies in which Grupo Nutresa owns less than the majority of voting rights: